Your browser is not supported or outdated so some features of the site might not be available.

 See our review

-• Intuitive menu systems.
 Nikon cameras tend to have easy-to-navigate menu systems that suit novice and experienced users.

-• Excellent color science.
 Although color is highly subjective, Nikon is known for its pleasing color science on photos taken straight out of the camera.

-• Great ergonomics.
 Nikon cameras are known for their top-notch ergonomics, well-placed controls, and comfortable handgrips.

-• Not the most portable cameras.
-While Nikon offers some fairly sleek models and compact cameras, many of them fall somewhere in the middle for portability as they prioritize substantial handgrips and comfort over compact designs.
+While Nikon offers some fairly sleek models and compact cameras, many fall somewhere in the middle for portability as they prioritize substantial handgrips and comfort over compact designs.

-• Autofocus lags behind leading competitors.
 While many Nikons have serviceable autofocus systems, they typically aren't as quick or accurate as the best AF systems on the market.

 Nikon vs Canon

 Canon and Nikon have long been competitive, especially when DSLRs dominated the market, and both are generally well-loved by professionals and consumers alike.
-Though Nikon has been a bit slower out of the gate in establishing itself in the mirrorless market, its more considered approach has resulted in a small slew of consistently high-quality camera bodies and lenses, whereas Canon can sometimes be hit-or-miss.
-Ultimately, you can't go wrong with either brand, though they each have their own approach to ergonomics and design that some may prefer and others may not.
+Though Nikon has been a bit slower in establishing itself in the mirrorless market, its more considered approach has resulted in a small slew of consistently high-quality camera bodies and lenses, whereas Canon can sometimes be hit-or-miss.
+Ultimately, you can't go wrong with either brand, though they each have their approach to ergonomics and design that some may prefer and others may not.

-Like rival Canon, Nikon has a diverse range of cameras meant to suit everyone, from first-time photographers to industry pros.
+Nikon is one of the biggest camera brands, with a broad range of cameras meant to suit everyone, from first-time photographers to industry pros.
 That said, most Nikon cameras share some similarities.
-They're often built very well and feel great in hand, with an intuitive user interface.
-Image quality is a given, and Nikon colors are some of the best when taking photos straight out of the camera.
+They're often built very well and feel great in hand, with intuitive interfaces and excellent ergonomics.
+Image quality is a given, and Nikon colors are known to be excellent straight out of the camera.
 They're also often ahead of the game for wildlife photography, with fast burst rates and deep photo buffers.
-That said, they aren't always the most portable option, and autofocus generally still falls a bit short of the benchmark set by the latest cameras from Sony and Canon.
+That said, they aren't always the most portable cameras, and autofocus generally still falls a bit short of the benchmark set by the latest cameras from Sony and Canon.

 Lineup